January 12, 2026

 • Continuous adaptation: The method expects structures and norms to evolve as the environment and experiences change.
 Agility is treated as an ongoing organizational skill rather than a one‑off rollout.

-“context and nature of work has different agile.
+“Context and nature of work have different agile.
 AO helps you define the agile you need.”